-In July 2024, the Complainant informed the IRM that he wanted to move the case to compliance with the IRM.
-IRM informed CAO of this development and confirmed that the parties had not reached an agreement on how to implement a set of potential resolutions that IRM had proposed during the meetings with the Parties.
-Consequently, on 23 July 2024, CAO received a final notification from the Complainant confirming that he wanted the case to be transferred to CAO's compliance function as well.
+In July 2024, the Complainant informed CAO that his case with GCF-IRM was moving to compliance.
+GCF-IRM informed CAO of this development and confirmed that the Parties had not reached an agreement on how to implement a set of potential resolutions that the GCF-IRM had proposed during the meetings with the Parties.